varchar-io/visit/README.md

 ### protocols
 Currently only supports HTTP URL, local file, Google spreadsheets.
 Future support may include cloud storage (eg. S3) and Excel online.

+### build
+Use pyinstaller, if not installed, use `pip install -U pyinstaller` to install it.
+> pyinstaller visit.py